the-real-i9/i9lyfe-server/readme.md

 }
 ```

+...

 ## Challenges

 ## Design Patterns

+### Singleton pattern

 ## Usage

-Use the provided [API documention](./attachments/API%20doc.apib) (written according to the OpenAPI specification using the API blueprint format) to see available actions and endpoints, their request body, and their expected response.
+Use the provided [API documention](./API%20doc.apib) (written according to the OpenAPI specification using the API blueprint format) to see available actions and endpoints, their request body, and their expected response.

 This API server is not currently running remotely, as payment is required to maintain remote resource usage.